 Vanuatu

 Vanuatu’s Climate Change and Disaster Risk Reduction Policy (2022–2030) outlines its resilience strategy, but the socioeconomic toll remains high.
-With a GDP per capita growth forecast of just 2.0% in 2025 and a poverty rate estimated at 34.9%, rural communities dependent on agriculture, tourism, and fisheries are especially vulnerable.
+With a GDP per capita growth forecast of just 2 percent in 2025 and a poverty rate estimated at 35 percent, rural communities that are dependent on agriculture, tourism, and fisheries are especially vulnerable.

 ICT Profile